algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Opcode: 0x55
 - Stack: ..., A: []byte, B: uint64 &rarr; ..., uint64
-- pop a byte-array A and integer B. Extract the Bth byte of A and push it as an integer
+- Bth byte of A, as an integer
 - Availability: v3

 ## setbyte

 - Opcode: 0x56
 - Stack: ..., A: []byte, B: uint64, C: uint64 &rarr; ..., []byte
-- pop a byte-array A, integer B, and small integer C (between 0..255).
-Set the Bth byte of A to C, and push the result
+- Copy of A with the Bth byte set to small integer (between 0..255) C
 - Availability: v3

 ## extract s l

 - Opcode: 0x57 {uint8 start position} {uint8 length}
 - Stack: ..., A: []byte &rarr; ..., []byte
-- pop a byte-array A. For immediate values in 0..255 S and L: extract a range of bytes from A starting at S up to but not including S+L, push the substring result.
-If L is 0, then extract to the end of the string.
+- A range of bytes from A starting at S up to but not including S+L. If L is 0, then extract to the end of the string.
 If S or S+L is larger than the array length, the program fails
 - Availability: v5

 ## extract3

 - Opcode: 0x58
 - Stack: ..., A: []byte, B: uint64, C: uint64 &rarr; ..., []byte
-- pop a byte-array A and two integers B and C. Extract a range of bytes from A starting at B up to but not including B+C, push the substring result.
-If B+C is larger than the array length, the program fails
+- A range of bytes from A starting at B up to but not including B+C. If B+C is larger than the array length, the program fails
 - Availability: v5

 ## extract_uint16

 - Opcode: 0x59
 - Stack: ..., A: []byte, B: uint64 &rarr; ..., uint64
-- pop a byte-array A and integer B. Extract a range of bytes from A starting at B up to but not including B+2, convert bytes as big endian and push the uint64 result.
+- A uint16 formed from a range of big-endian bytes from A starting at B up to but not including B+2.
 If B+2 is larger than the array length, the program fails
 - Availability: v5

 ## extract_uint32

 - Opcode: 0x5a
 - Stack: ..., A: []byte, B: uint64 &rarr; ..., uint64
-- pop a byte-array A and integer B. Extract a range of bytes from A starting at B up to but not including B+4, convert bytes as big endian and push the uint64 result.
+- A uint32 formed from a range of big-endian bytes from A starting at B up to but not including B+4.
 If B+4 is larger than the array length, the program fails
 - Availability: v5

 ## extract_uint64

 - Opcode: 0x5b
 - Stack: ..., A: []byte, B: uint64 &rarr; ..., uint64
-- pop a byte-array A and integer B. Extract a range of bytes from A starting at B up to but not including B+8, convert bytes as big endian and push the uint64 result.
+- A uint64 formed from a range of big-endian bytes from A starting at B up to but not including B+8.
 If B+8 is larger than the array length, the program fails
 - Availability: v5

 ## base64_decode e

 - Opcode: 0x5c {uint8 encoding index}
 - Stack: ..., A: []byte &rarr; ..., []byte
-- decode A which was base64-encoded using _encoding_ E. Fail if X is not base64 encoded with encoding E
+- decode A which was base64-encoded using _encoding_ E. Fail if A is not base64 encoded with encoding E
 - **Cost**: 25
 - Availability: v6